qualityshepherd/brine/posts/southern_coast.md

 **NOTABLE INMATES**
 - **Jailers** spectral guardians; scorched amber runes cover their ethereal forms, burning brighter with rage; their touch summons painful astral shackles
 - **The Hag Kalg** `Fae, Cruel, Patient` - whispers to dragon-shaped shadows
 - **The Lost Druid** `Prophet, Elegant, Scheming` - was once recorded as Elara Moonshadow in Mon's intake documents, though she refuses to acknowledge this name.
 The guards whisper that she appeared at the prison gates willingly, carrying only a staff made of twisted driftwood and smiling like one who knows a secret.
+They weren't wrong... she's feeding off the power of the runes.
 - **Gavric the Silent** `Assassin, Mute, Watching`
 - **Lady Vale** `Noble, Beautiful, Mad` - ate her entire family at a feast
 - **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin